 If no boat finishes the race, then that race will be deemed abandoned.

 One Additional Long Sound Signal and ICF "X" flown until all boats have started correctly or 4 minutes after the start.

-Two Additional Long Signals and ICF "1st Substitute" flown, The new start shall be 5 after the last scheduled fleet has started and each other recalled fleet shall then follow in order.
+Two Additional Long Signals and ICF "1st Substitute" flown.
+The new start shall be 5 minutes after the last scheduled fleet has started and each other recalled fleet shall then follow in order.